 Issue Description 9.
 Eastern Interconnection Planning Collaborative (EIPC) (continued) With the formation of the SSC completed, the technical work of the EIPC is expected to begin in July.
-The delayed start for this project may require adjustment of the schedule currently targeted for an interim report in mid 2011 and a final report in mid 2012.
+The delayed start for this project has resulted in an adjustment to the schedule: an interim report is now targeted for October 2011 and a final report in October 2012.